Volunteer Income Tax Assistance (VITA)

 Acceptable photo IDs include government-issued ID and school ID

-- For married filing joint, BOTH the taxpayer and spouse must be present at pick-up to sign the tax return
+- For married filing joint, BOTH the taxpayer and spouse must be present to sign the tax return

 - Social security cards (or Individual Taxpayer Identification Number ITIN document) for you, your spouse, and all dependents